scgbear/stingrays-finance-app/tech-kata/LT-techkata.md

 - Publication date tracking

 **Technical Specifications:**

-- Create blog models in `apps/core/models.py` or separate blog app
-- Register models with Django admin
 - Create views for blog list and detail pages
 - Add URL routing for blog endpoints
 - Create responsive templates for blog pages
-- Consider using libraries like Wagtail or Django-SEO if time permits
 - Implement pagination using Django's built-in pagination

 **Design Considerations:**